yangyang-tue/starter-academic/content/authors/admin/_index.md

 ---

 Yang Yang is currently a first-year MSc student at TU Eindhoven.
 His research interests include visualization, data mining and artificial intelligence.

-I am actively looking for research intern opportunities in 2021 summer.
-Please feel free to contact me if you have open positions.